mrc-ide/individual/joss/paper.md

-uncertainty quantification or statistical inference. `individual` provides a toolkit for users to write models that is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computationally heavy applications.
+uncertainty quantification or statistical inference. `individual` provides a toolkit for users to write models that is general enough to cover nearly all models of practical interest using simple, standardized code which is fast enough to be useful for computationally taxing applications.

 # State of the field